jjonathencc/security-toolkit/README.md

 ### Documentation

-If you add a new feature, please update the documentation accordingly.
+If you add a new feature, please update this documentation accordingly.
 Good documentation helps others understand how to use your feature.

 ### Testing